 Pages tagged "Vote: against"

-I seek leave to move a motion relating to the considering to legislation.
+I seek leave to move a motion relating to the consideration of legislation, as circulated.

 Leave not granted.

-That so much of the standing orders be suspended as would prevent me moving a motion to provide for the consideration of a matter, namely a motion to allow a motion relating to the consideration of legislation be moved and determined immediately.
+That so much of the standing orders be suspended as would prevent me moving a motion to provide for the consideration of a matter, namely a motion to provide that a motion relating to the consideration of legislation may be moved immediately and determined without amendment or debate.

 That the question be now put.